-Keebler Fudge Stripe Cookies mixed into fruit salad makes a fun and easy dessert salad or fluff for holiday parties and other special occasions called Cookie Salad.
+Our Cookie Salad recipe mixes Keebler Fudge Stripe Cookies into fruit salad to make a fun and easy dessert salad or fluff for holiday parties, family gatherings, and other special occasions.

 Well-drained mandarin oranges and pineapple tidbits are stirred into instant vanilla pudding along with Cool Whip and Fudge Stripe cookies to make cookie salad.